zaiisao/Documentation/en/Audio Broadcast/in-call_quality_apple.md

 | `totalFrozenTime`         | The total **freeze** time (ms) of the remote video stream after the remote user joins the channel. | In a video call or interactive video streaming session where the frame rate is set to no less than 5 fps, video **freeze** occurs when the time interval between two adjacent renderable video frames is more than 500 ms. |
 | `frozenRate`              | The total video freeze time as a percentage of the total time when the video is available. | When the remote user/host neither stops sending the video stream nor disables the video module after joining the channel, the video is **available**. |

-> - In the communication profile, you receive video stream statistics of all the remote users (excluding yours) in the channel once every two seconds.
+> - In the <code>Communication</code> profile, you receive video stream statistics of all the remote users (excluding yours) in the channel once every two seconds.
 > - In the `LiveBroadcasting` profile, if you are the host, you receive video stream statistics of all the remote hosts (excluding yours) in the channel once every two seconds; if you are the audience, you receive the statistics for all the hosts in the channel once every two seconds.
 > - Agora’s **video module** refers to the video processing process, and not the actual module in the SDK.
 When sending video streams, the video module refers to the processes of video capturing, pre-processing, and encoding; when receiving video streams, the video module refers to the processes of video decoding, post-processing, and rendering/playing.
 > - Users can only turn on/off their own video modules.